bjohas/Ubuntu-keyboard-map-like-OS-X/autokey scripts.md

-# Getting OS-X-Command+x/c/v to work in terminal

-On the Ubuntu desktop, the keyboard map places Ubuntu-control where OS-X-Command is.
-Thus you have the familiar OS-X-Command+x/c/v.

-In the Ubuntu Terminal, the keyboard map places Ubuntu-hyper where OS-X-Command is.
-The following autokey settings give you the familiar cut/copy/paste:

-OS-X: Command+x/c/v -> bind to Ubuntu: hyper+x/c/v

-    keyboard.send_keys("<ctrl>+<shift>+c")

-OS-X: Command+x/c/v -> bind to Ubuntu: hyper+x/c/v

-    keyboard.send_keys("<ctrl>+<shift>+v")

-OS-X: Command+x/c/v -> bind to Ubuntu: hyper+x/c/v

-    keyboard.send_keys("<ctrl>+<shift>+x")

 # Getting OS-X-Ctrl+a/e/d/k to work on the desktop

 In the Ubuntu Terminal, OS-X-Ctrl+a/e/d/k works like Ubuntu-Ctrl+a/e/d/k.
-The keyboard map places Ubuntu-Ctrl where OS-X-Ctrl is, so you have the familiar ctrl-commands.
+The keyboard map (described in this repo, or set via Gnome Tweaks) places Ubuntu-Ctrl where OS-X-Ctrl is, so you have the familiar ctrl-commands.

 On the Ubuntu desktop, the keyboard map places Ubuntu-hyper where OS-X-Control.
 The following autokey settings give you a few of the familiar Ctrl commands.